WHAT IS MEDICAL STUDENT SYNDROME?

 Medical Student Syndrome, also known as Nosophobia, or 'medical student disease', or 'intern's syndrome', or 'first/second year syndrome' among others, is a phenomenon we used to talk about in med school whereby some of us started to think we had every ailment we read about.
-I personally think 'medical student syndrome' is not restricted to young doctors in training but pandemic to the general population itself for I often see patients that think they have some spooky malady after an internet search of their symptoms.
-But it's so much more amped up in student doctors because that's all they google and digest all day - maladies and pathology.
+I personally think 'medical student syndrome' is not restricted to young doctors in training but pandemic to the general population itself as I often see patients that think they have some spooky malady after reading something from Dr.Google.
+But it's so much more amped up in student doctors because that's all they read and digest all day, everyday for years - maladies and pathology.

 What Causes Medical Student Syndrome?